Business resilience Retuning your business

 - The most appropriate pricing method should be selected on a transaction by transaction basis, providing the most reliable measure of an arm’s length result in each case.

-- With regard to any preference of method, there is no set hierarchy, as SA legislation currently refers to the 2017 OECD Guidelines.
+- With regards to any preference of method there is no set hierarchy, as SA legislation currently refers to the 2022 OECD Guidelines.
 In practice, however, a ‘natural hierarchy’ may be said to favour the comparable uncontrolled price method.

 - Section 31 of the ITA essentially requires a self-assessment by the taxpayer where the onus is on the taxpayer to ensure that TP rules are adhered to.

-- Certain document retention requirements also apply to taxpayers conducting cross-border related party transactions.
-These are onerous and go beyond the requirements proposed by the OECD under Action 13 relating to the master file and local file requirements.
+- Certain document retention requirements also apply to taxpayers conducting cross border related party transactions.
+These are onerous and go beyond the requirements proposed by the OECD under Action 13 relating to master file and local file requirements.

 - The annual income tax return for corporates (form ITR14) includes a number of TP related questions that need to be responded to by a taxpayer that has entered into cross border related party transactions.
 The purpose of these questions is to assist SARS with its TP risk assessment and therefore they need to be considered thoroughly and answered correctly.
 The annual corporate income tax return must be submitted within 12 months from the end of the relevant year of assessment.